dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 servers hosted on your physical infrastructure, or running Dgraph in the cloud on your AWS, GCP, or Azure infrastructure.

-Dgraph has a root command used throughout the Dgraph CLI: `dgraph`.
-This root command is supported by multiple commands (such as `alpha` or `update`), some of which also contain commands.
-For example, the `acl` command requires you to specify one of the following commands: `add`, `del`, `info` or `mod`.
-You specify settings for commands using flags.
+Dgraph has a root command used throughout its CLI: `dgraph`.
+The `dgraph` command is supported by multiple subcommands (such as `alpha` or `update`), some of which are also supported by their own subcommands.
+For example, the `dgraph acl` command requires you to specify one of its subcommands: `add`, `del`, `info` or `mod`.
+As with other CLIs, you provide command options using flags like `--help` or `--telemetry`.

+{{% notice "Tip" %}}
+The term *command* is used instead of *subcommand* throughout this document, except when clarifying relationships in the CLI command hierarchy.
+The term *command* is also used for combinations of commands and their subcommands, such as `dgraph alpha debug`.
+{{% /notice %}}

 ## Dgraph CLI flag updates in release 21.03

 Some flags are deprecated and replaced in release v21.03.
 In previous Dgraph releases, multiple related flags are used in a command, causing some commands to be very long.
-Starting in release v21.03, compound flags are  used for the most complex subcommands (`alpha`, `backup`, `bulk`,`debug`, `live` and `zero`).
+Starting in release v21.03, compound flags (or *superflags*) are used for the most complex commands: `alpha`, `backup`, `bulk`,`debug`, `live` and `zero`.
 Compound flags contain one or more options that let you define multiple settings in a semicolon-delimited list.
 The general syntax for compound flags is as follows: `--<flagname> option-a=value; option-b=value`